apache/arrow/docs/source/python/memory.rst

 ------------

-All memory allocations and deallocations (like ``malloc`` and ``free`` in C) are tracked in an instance of ``arrow::MemoryPool``.
+All memory allocations and deallocations (like ``malloc`` and ``free`` in C) are tracked in an instance of :class:`MemoryPool`.
 This means that we can then precisely track amount of memory that has been allocated:

 .. ipython:: python

    pa.total_allocated_bytes()

-PyArrow uses a default built-in memory pool, but in the future there may be additional memory pools (and subpools) to choose from.
-Let's allocate a resizable ``Buffer`` from the default pool:
+PyArrow uses a default built-in memory pool, but depending on how Arrow was built, there may be additional memory pools to choose from.
+Let's allocate a resizable :class:`Buffer` from the default pool:

 .. ipython:: python